Samba De rainha

 Pandeiro Samba Instruments

-The drumhead is tunable, and the rim holds metal jingles (platinelas), which are cupped creating a crisper, drier tone.
-It is held in one hand, and struck on the head by the other hand to produce the sound.
+The pandeiro is a hand frame drum that holds a significant place among Brazilian samba instruments, particularly popular in Brazil.
+The drumhead is tunable, and the rim holds metal jingles (platinelas), which are cupped to create a crisper, drier tone.
+It is held in one hand and struck on the head by the other hand to produce sound.
 Typical pandeiro patterns are played by alternating the thumb, fingertips, heel, and palm of the hand.
-A Pandeiro can also be shaken to make sound, similar to the chocalho, or one can run a finger along the head to produce a roll.
+Additionally, one can shake the pandeiro to create sound, similar to the chocalho, or run a finger along the head to produce a roll.
+The pandeiro is essential for various Brazilian types of music, including samba, coco, chore, and capoeira, making it a vital instrument for anyone looking to learn samba instruments and understand the musicality of samba.

 Find out more